Cyndi-24/HCAHPS-Hospital-Patient-Experience-Analysis-Using-Excel/README.md

 This project focuses on analysing HCAHPS data using Microsoft Excel to identify patterns in patient ratings, survey responses, and hospital performance, helping highlight areas of strength and opportunities for improvement.

 ## BUSINESS QUESTIONS

 This analysis was guided by the following questions:

-1. What is the overall patient experience performance across hospitals based on HCAHPS scores?
+1. Which areas of patient experience receive the highest and lowest ratings across hospitals?

-2. How do patient experience ratings vary across different states and facilities?
+2. What factors contribute to lower medication communication performance?

-3. Which states demonstrate the highest and lowest patient star ratings?
+3. Which patient experience areas have the highest negative response rates?

-4. How are hospitals distributed across different patient rating categories?
+4. Is there a relationship between survey response rates and overall patient ratings?

-5. Which patient experience areas contribute most to positive or negative patient experiences?
+5. Which states demonstrate the highest patient experience ratings?

-6. Which areas of healthcare communication show the greatest opportunities for improvement?
+6. Which states have lower patient experience ratings and may require further attention?

-7. Is there a relationship between patient survey response rates and overall patient ratings?
+7. How are hospitals distributed across different patient star rating categories?

-8. How does survey participation vary across states, and which states record the highest number of completed surveys?
+8. Which states have the highest number of completed patient surveys?

 ## DATA SOURCE